 Salary Range – Public Health Professions in Florida that Require a Master’s Degree

-The U.S. Bureau of Labor and Statistics provided the following figures for public health jobs in Florida in 2018.
-The salaries below range from the bottom tenth percentile to the 90th percentile:
+The U.S. Bureau of Labor and Statistics provides the following 2023 figures for public health jobs in Florida.
+The salaries below range from the median to the 90th percentile:

 The Jobs & Careers You Can Get with a Public Health Degree in Florida